kerski/pbi-dataops-template/README.md

     - The name (UPN/email) of the Service account you created in the Prerequisites section.
     - The password for the (UPN/email). ***Important Note**: This scripts assumes PowerShell Version 5.1, so this password WILL NOT be masked.
 Make sure to protect this password from someone snooping behind you.*
     - The name of the project you wish to create in Azure DevOps.
+    - The base URL for the SharePoint Online site (do not end with a forward slash).
+    - The name of the SharePoint site you wish to create.

     ![Prompt for information in install script](./images/part5-enter-information.PNG)